 States and meta-states make you look differently at yourself, others, and situations.
 In positive states that serve you, you can enjoy life more.
 You can embrace life and see people, events, and yourself with a more positive meaning.

 Experienced coaches can help and guide you to say goodbye to emotional states and meta states that no longer serve you.
 They can help you reach your full potential without fear, anger, or sadness.
 Unless you want to be in that state for a while.
 Because it remains your choice when you know how to manage your states.

 Can you suppress emotions when you change state?

 Emotions do not arise because they are there, but because of the meaning, you give to something, yourself, a situation, or others.
 You need to give meaning in order to feel something about something.

 Changing your emotional state does not change the event that made you emotional.
-What does change is the way you can look at it and what you can feel about it.
+What does change is the way you look at it and what you feel about it.
 With this, you do not suppress your own emotions, but you give yourself the space to give new, more positive, and therefore healthier meanings to situations, yourself, or others.